-Ross Flowers, Ph.D. is an experienced international sport and performance psychologist, executive coach, author and speaker.
-He is a partner in Giles Consulting Group, and the director of sports and performance psychology for the Los Angeles Clippers.
-Dr. Ross Flowers is the mental health clinician for the Los Angeles Rams, senior sport psychologist for the United States Olympic Committee, and sport psychology consultant for UCLA track & field.
+Dr. Ross Flowers is an experienced psychologist, international sport and performance psychologist, executive coach, author and speaker.
+He is a partner in Giles Consulting Group and served as the director of sports performance psychology for the Los Angeles Clippers, mental health clinician for the Los Angeles Rams, senior sport psychologist for the United States Olympic Committee, and sport psychology consultant for UCLA track & field.
 He has experience as a leadership development coach for the Center for Creative Leadership, psychologist in the California Department of Corrections and Rehabilitation, sport psychologist for San Diego State University Athletics, sport psychology instructor and psychologist/director of the Applied Sport Psychology Program at the University of California Davis.
 Dr. Ross Flowers designs, teaches, and implements skills development programs for culturally diverse individuals, teams and organizations.
-Ross is also the author of Introducing Your Child to Sports: An Expert’s Answers to Parents’ Questions about Raising a Healthy, Balanced, Happy Athlete.

-As a leadership development and executive coach, Ross administers and interprets assessments, conceptualizes growth opportunities, builds coaching relationships, and provides custom mentor-coach and leadership development opportunities for business managers and executives.
-His experiences working with an international clientele of government, for-profit and non-profit companies provide Ross with a uniquely diverse skill set.
-Ross’s breadth and depth of experiences help him engage diverse issues, and integrate meaningful skills to reach impactful solutions.
+As a leadership development and executive coach, Dr. Flowers administers and interprets assessments, conceptualizes growth opportunities, builds coaching relationships, and provides custom mentor-coachingand leadership development opportunities for business managers and executives.
+Hisexperiences working with an international clientele of government, for-profit and non-profit companies provide Dr. Flowers with a uniquely diverse skill set.
+Dr. Flowers’s breadth and depth of experiences help him engage diverse issues, and integrate meaningful skills to reach impactful solutions.

-Ross served at the Associate Director level of the United States Olympic Committee.
-In addition to creating sport psychology programs for national governing bodies of sport and implementing services to teams and individuals, Ross successfully integrated performance services into the culture of an Olympic Training Center through coaching, mentoring, psycho-education, psychotherapy, individual and group consultation, leadership training, team building, capital project requests, research, written reports, educational programming, and training venue development.
-He served on many USA World Cup, World Championship and Olympic teams for summer and winter sports.
+Dr. Flowers served as a senior sport psychologist for the United States Olympic Committee.
+In addition to creating sport psychology programs for national governing bodies of sport and implementing services to teams and individuals, he successfully integrated performance services into the culture of an Olympic Training Center through coaching, mentoring, psycho-education, psychotherapy, individual and group consultation, leadership training, team building, capital project requests, research, written reports, educational programming, and training venue development.
+Dr. Flowers served on many USA World Cup, World Championship and Olympic teams for summer and winter sports.